Communication-Forensics-Lab/harmful-content-detection/GermEval2026/data/c2a/readme.md

 ## Origin and structure of the data

 The **training data** for GermEval 2025 has been expanded to 15,915 tweets.
 The data set consists of posts and comments from a right-wing extremist movement from 12/12/2014 to 07/07/2016.
-The data set is provided as a CSV file.
-An entry has the following format:
+The dataset is provided as a CSV file that includes the ID, text, and call-to-action label.

+In addition to the annotation required for the subtask, the dataset is also annotated for hate speech, toxicity, target, and emotion to support classification tasks (e.g., as additional features or for multi-task learning).
+Each entry therefore has the following format:

 "id";"description";"C2A"<br />
 "1064396393598783";"Oliver, ich guck doch schon mindestens einmal die Woche RTL2-NEWS.";"false"